DigitalCampus/oppia-docs/content/preserve_activity_identifiers.rst

 * Changing the quiz settings (eg pass threshold, no attempts, password)
 * Changing question text, scoring, responses

-No option to retain the identfier will be given when:
+New identifier will be created and no option to retain the identfier will be given when:

 * Changing the number of questions